-When using these wires and rods as part of the welding process additional potential hazards are likely:
+When using these wires and rods as part of the welding process additional potential hazards are likely.
 These are:

 - Electric shock from the welding equipment or electrode.
-This can be fatal. - Hot metal spatter and heat, which can cause burns to the hand and body, and may cause fire if in contact with combustible materials. - UV, IR and light radiation from the arc, which can produce 'arc eye' and possible eye damage to unprotected eyes.
-WEAR SUITABLE PROTECTIVE EQUIPMENT. - Fumes produced from the welding consumable, material being welded, and the arc radiation: - Particulate fume such as metallic fume and complex metal oxides and silicates from the weld materials. - Gaseous fume such as ozone and nitrogen oxides from the action of arc radiation on the atmosphere, and carbon monoxide and dioxide from oxidation of carbon in the components, and from the shielding gas.
+This can be fatal.
+Hot metal spatter and heat, which can cause burns to the hand and body. - Hot metal spatter and heat, which can cause burns to the hand and body, and may cause fire if in contact with combustible materials. - UV, IR and light radiation from the arc, which can produce 'arc eye' and possible eye damage to unprotected eyes.
+WEAR SUITABLE PROTECTIVE EQUIPMENT. - Fumes produced from the welding consumable, material being welded, and the arc radiation.
+These consist of: - Particulate fume such as complex metal oxides, fluorides, and silicates from the weld materials - Gaseous fume such as ozone and nitrogen oxides from the action of arc radiation on the atmosphere, and carbon monoxide and dioxide from the oxidation of carbon in the components and from the shielding gas.
+SHORT TERM INHALATION OF THESE FUMES AND GASES

-SHORT TERM INHALATION OF THESE FUMES AND GASES MAY LEAD TO IRRITATION OF THE NOSE, THROAT AND EYES.
+SHORT TERM INHALATION OF THESE FUMES AND GASE: MAY LEAD TO IRRITATION OF THE NOSE, THROAT AND EYES